-The synagogue of Bologna, which was destroyed by air raids in 1944, was rebuilt after the war and completed in 1954.
+The synagogue building of Bologna was bombed in 1943, rebuilt after the war and completed in 1954.

-It was only following the Napoleonic invasion that the Jews had been able to settle in the city once again.
-For several years they had used small oratories, mostly set up in private residential spaces.
-As soon as the chance arose, the community purchased the building at 19, Via Gombruti (today’s number 9) and commissioned the engineer Guido Lisi to build a synagogue there, which was inaugurated in 1877.
+Jews had been allowed to return to the city with Napoleon’s conquest.
+For several years, they used small oratories, mostly in private residences.
+When the opportunity arose, the community bought the building in Via Gombruti 19 (number 9 according to the current numbering) and appointed engineer Guido Lisi to build a synagogue, that was inaugurated in 1877.

-In the early 20th century the community decided to further expand and improve the temple.
-The task was entrusted to renowned architect, Attilio Muggia.
-He designed a hall with the same floor plan as the previous structure, with a groin-vaulted ceiling culminating in a skylight, and Art Nouveau-style decorations on the walls.
-The new temple was officially opened in 1928.
+In the early 20th century, the community decided to further expand and enrich the temple, and appointed the renowned architect Attilio Muggia.
+He designed a hall with a similar layout to the previous one, with a ceiling with cloister vault with a skylight, and with Art Nouveau-style decorations on the walls.
+The new temple was inaugurated in 1928.

-The hall has a large barrel-vault roof; running the length of it on either side of the ground floor are two ambulatories, with the loggias of the matroneum on the upper level.
-Originally, the tevah was placed between the balustrade of the aron and the pews were lined up in parallel rows facing it.
-Today, the tevah has been relocated to the opposite wall of aron and the pews face the central space.
+The main façade and entrance face Via Finzi.
+The hall is covered by a large barrel vaulted ceiling; running the length on either side there are two ambulatories of the ground floor and the loggias of the women’s gallery on the upper level.
+Originally, the tevah was placed within the balustrade of the aron and the benches were aligned in parallel rows facing it.
+Today, the tevah has been relocated to the wall opposite the aron and the benches are positioned looking to the central space.

 Contacts: tel. +39 051 232066